WillKoehrsen/Data-Analysis/stocker/readme.md

-# Stocker: A Stock Analysis and Predictive using Additive Models Toolkit
+# Stocker: A Stock Analysis and Prediction Toolkit using Additive Models

 Stocker can be run from an interative Python 3.6 session.
 I recommend installing the [Anaconda Python 3.6 distribution](https://www.anaconda.com/download/)